History menu >

 headmaster of Abingdon School (1913 - 1957).
 He too named his home

-The Malvern Advertiser, Saturday 19th December 1891, published a lengthy
+The Malvern Advertiser, Saturday 19th December 1891, published an

 The late Rev W Grundy

 On Sunday evening, December 13th, the funeral sermon was preached in the

 College Chapel by the Very Rev HA James, Principal of Cheltenham College,